 The Mum Shirl Unit (MSU) is named to honour the memory of Shirley Smith (22 November 1921 - 28 April 1998), better known as Mum Shirl.
 She was a prominent Aboriginal Australian and activist committed to justice and welfare of Aboriginal Australians.
 For this work she was awarded a Member of the British Empire (1975), and an Order of Australia (1985).

-The Mum Shirl Unit (MSU) is the first purpose built high-dependency women's mental health unit in NSW Corrective Services specifically designed to address criminogenic factors related to at-risk female offenders.
-The 19 bed unit is directed toward providing safe and secure housing for female offenders with complex personality, developmental, psychological and psychiatric issues.
+The MSU is the first purpose built high-dependency unit in Corrective Services NSW specifically designed to address criminogenic factors related to "at-risk" female offenders.
+The 19 bed unit provides safe and secure housing for female offenders with complex personality, developmental, psychological and psychiatric issues.
 The MSU utilises multi-disciplinary assessment, management and treatment.

-The MSU aims to provide tailored intervention, coordinated case management, and progression planning of difficult female offenders who are 'at risk' and unable to be managed in the mainstream gaol.
-This is part of the Corrective Services NSW state-wide mental health, managing female offenders and suicide prevention strategies.
+The MSU provides tailored intervention, coordinated case management, and progression planning of female offenders who have difficulties adjusting to the mainstream prison environment.
+This is part of the Corrective Services NSW's state-wide mental health, managing female offenders and suicide prevention strategies.

-The MSU is based on the principles of the Good Lives Model addressing the treatment and management of risk (Risk, Needs, Responsivity) through the promotion of alternate pro-social behaviour expected and modelled in a therapeutic community environment (Social Learning Theory).
-Recognition of individual needs and current motivation (Stages of Change) are imperative to the identification of effective intervention for individual treatment targets.
+The MSU is based on the principles of the Good Lives Model.
+The MSU addresses the Risk, Needs, Responsivity factors and promotes alternate pro-social behaviour in a therapeutic community environment (Social Learning Theory).
+Recognition of individual needs and current motivation (Stages of Change) is imperative to effective intervention.